ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-Ordina-Young-Professional-Programme-2020-Light-Edition.md

 <img class="image right medium" alt="PostgreSql logo" src="/img/2020-03-31-Young-Professional-2020-Light/postgre-sql.png">

 Databases are essential to the development of applications, you will almost always need some form of data storage.
-So we followed a session with Tom Van Bulck who showed us all kinds of databases.
+So we followed a session with Tom Van den Bulck who showed us all kinds of databases.
 First we saw a traditional relational database, in this case PostgreSQL, a database which is widely known and used in many different projects around the world.

 <img class="image left medium" alt="MongoDB logo" src="/img/2020-03-31-Young-Professional-2020-Light/mongodb.png">

 Then we stepped away from relational databases to look at other kinds.
-More specifically MongoDB which is a non relational database, otherwise known as a noSQL database.
+More specifically MongoDB which is a non relational database, otherwise known as a NoSQL database.
 In MongoDB's case it's a document store.
 Here you don't have a fixed schema, instead you upload JSON documents which you can then easily query using an SQL style query syntax.
-Apart from MongoDB we also learned about Cassandra, which is a noSQL column store, and Redis, which is a key value store.
+Apart from MongoDB we also learned about Cassandra, which is a NoSQL column store, and Redis, which is a key value store.
 Last but not least we studied a graph database, namely Neo4J.

 # Front end